huiwen12/NASAgram/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Running this project on a local host will require backend repo
-You can find the backend files at https://github.com/huiwen12/bootcamp-backend-starter.
+You can find the backend repo at https://github.com/huiwen12/bootcamp-backend-starter.
 To view the project, both repos must run simultaneously on your local host by executing
 ### `npm run dev`

 The frontend will display on a 3000 port and the backend GraphQL playground will run on the 5000 port.